pendulum-project/ntpd-rs/CONFIGURATION.md

 #### Clock configuration

+*Note: these configuration options are only available if ntpd-rs is built with the `hardware-timestamping` feature flag (off by default).*

 Configure advanced experimental clock features. **The default clock settings are adequate for most users!** These settings are exposed for experimentation only.

 This section servers two practical (advanced and experimental) use cases: